RootCNC/Root-2-CNC/Docs/Print-Info.md

 ---
-title: Root 4 Lite Print Orientation
+title: Root 2 Print Orientation
-description: How to print the parts for the Root 4 Lite
+description: How to print the parts for the Root 2
 published: true
 date: 2022-06-28T22:24:57.245Z
-tags: root 4 lite, how to print
+tags: root 2, how to print
 editor: markdown
 dateCreated: 2022-06-28T22:17:17.168Z
 ---